If you’re searching high and low for a US firm with a stable footing in London, make sure Dorsey’s on your radar.

 New arrivals in litigation were “surprised how important it is to the firm given how small the team is” – just two partners steer the ship.
-Trainees dove into a £637 million suit brought against Dorsey client Watchstone (formerly known as Quindell, if you want to do further research) by law firm Slater & Gordon, which purchased the tech company’s professional services division in 2015.
+Trainees dived into a £637 million suit brought against Dorsey client Watchstone (formerly known as Quindell, if you want to do further research) by law firm Slater and Gordon, which purchased the tech company’s professional services division in 2015.
 Other recent cases involved a Norwegian minority shareholder and Italian copyright law – “international work isn’t just drip-fed from the US.”
 Dorsey’s London office outsources document review to a US-based team so “trainees get substantive work on a much quicker time scale.”
 Asked for examples of such substantive work, one recalled “drafting application notices and letters to the other side.
 I also get to do more research because I’m not tied up in document review.”
 We heard that the availability of client contact goes “up and down” compared to in corporate, but sources were happy with their lot.

 The IP and real estate teams are even smaller than litigation so trainees split a seat between the two and work on whatever’s happening.
 On the IP front “it’s mainly trademark applications on behalf of clients,” plus commercial contracts and GDPR-related advice.
 Trainees had drafted privacy policies “for clients to put on their website or send to customers.”
 Manufacturers including the Kohler Group and Bosch are on Dorsey’s books, and the firm also advised streaming service DAZN in negotiations with Matchroom Boxing to promote and distribute boxing events in the US and Italy.
 Largely happy with their experience, trainees admitted “sometimes the work can be too technical for us to handle.”